theambient/puddles/readme.md

 Building
 ---------

 Cmake build system is used.
 Make sure you have cmake installed on you system.
-For cmake installation instructions got to [http://cmake.org | cmake website].
+For cmake installation instructions go to [cmake website](http://cmake.org).

 To build the software do the following from project dir.